PragmaticFlow/NBomber.Docs/docs/nbomber/timeouts.md

 }
 ```

+*You can find the complete example [by this link](https://github.com/PragmaticFlow/NBomber/blob/dev/examples/Demo/Features/Timeouts/ScenarioCompletionTimeout.cs).*

 ## Operation cancellation after timeout

 There might be situations where you need to cancel some operation after specified timeout.
 For this, you can use standard .NET [CancellationTokenSource](https://learn.microsoft.com/en-us/dotnet/api/system.threading.cancellationtokensource?view=net-8.0).